Organizing Committee

 In her free time, she is ignored by her dog and, in her grief, has turned to One Piece.

-Past members of the organizing committee include Paul Booth, Kristina Busse, Lori Morimoto, EJ Nielsen, Sarah Sinwell, Louisa Stein, Lesley Willard, and Jacinta Yanders.
+Past members of the organizing committee include Paul Booth, Kristina Busse, Lori Morimoto, EJ Nielsen, Sarah Sinwell, Louisa Stein, Lesley Willard, Benjamin Woo, and Jacinta Yanders.